qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/profiling.rst

 Profiling Applications
 **********************

-qooxdoo has build in a cross-browser, pure JavaScript profiler.
+qooxdoo has built-in a cross-browser, pure JavaScript profiler.
 If the profiler is enabled, each call of a method defined by qooxdoo's class declaration can be measured.
 The profiler is able to compute both the total own time and the call count of any method.

 Since the profiler is implemented in pure JavaScript, it is totally cross-browser and works on any supported browser.